NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

           delay: 240
           timeout: 1800
         delegate_to: localhost
         connection: local

+Final Verification

-All done!!!
-Finally once switch is back live, again ios_facts are collected and verify the new version is expected version.
-For the documentation purpose, a debug output has been added to the script the print the details of upgraded switch on the console.
+Finally, once switch is live, again ios_facts are collected and verify that the new version is expected version.
+For the documentation purpose, a debug output has been added to the script to print the details of upgraded switch on the console.

+Assure that version is correct

       - name: Collect IOS facts
         ios_facts: